TheNetNomad/Nomad-BASIC/README.md

 * There are no DATA or READ commands

 # TODO
+* Load program from attachment
 * FOR...NEXT construct
-* WHILE...WENT construct
-* Load program from attachment
 * DATA/READ commands
 * Drawing commands for image output (no real time support is planned)
 * MML commands for audio output

+# Known Issues
+* INSTR() does not behave correctly in terminal mode
+* TAB(x) only creates x amount of spaces instead of tabbing to column x